anishbhut/rabobank-labtest/README.md

 ## What is the use of this Repo

-This Project is a Simple Rabobanl Lab Tes
+This Project is a Simple Rabobank Lab Tes
 ## Prerequisites

 ### Install Node JS